pancake

 (4) The most expensive pancake sold in a restaurant costs more than $1,300.

-The name Opus One restaurant Radisson Blu Edwardian Hotel sells a culinary experience which includes lobster, caviar, and Dom Perignon champagne.
-Other pancakes have gained recognition for their exorbitant price tag.
+The Opus One restaurant in the Radisson Blu Edwardian Hotel a sells a culinary experience which includes lobster, caviar, and Dom Perignon champagne.
+Next time you visit London, stop by this famous restaurant to check out this outrageous menu item.
+Others have gained recognition for their exorbitant price tag.
 For instance, Serendipity 3 in NYC sells a concoction called Caviar Dreams for $3000.
 The base, a buttermilk pancake, is not especially expensive.
 However, when topped with Russian Ossetra caviar, Scottish smoked Salmon, and maple syrup with 24 carat gold flakes, the price tag soars sky high.

 (6) Pancake Day is always celebrated the day before Ash Wednesday.